AsteroidOS/unofficial-watchfaces/README.md

 ### Test watchfaces in qmlscene ###

-- After cloning the repo and changing into its local directory like described above, execute test-in-qmlscene.sh without flag to use 24H display.\
+- After cloning the repo and changing into its local directory like described above, execute `./test-in-qmlscene.sh`.
-`./test-in-qmlscene.sh`
-- Or with the -use12h flag for 12H display.\
-`./test-in-qmlscene.sh -use12h`
+- Options within the GUI allow you to use 24H or 12H, round or square watchface, ambient (darkened) or not, and allows you to take a screenshot.

 Note that some community watchfaces use features that are not available in qmlscene, like the battery display.